Why I Keep Coming Back to Mexico

 And other than that?
 It’s really not that bad.
 The most common incident you might face as a traveller is pickpocketing, the second most common is mugging.
 If someone mugs you, give them what they ask for.
 Items can be replaced.

 Scary stories come out of Mexico.
 But cartels don’t want to hurt tourists.
 It’s heartbreaking for the people that they do want to hurt, but I know that locals do want tourists to know the facts.
 There is a small chance of being caught in a crossfire if you are in the wrong area at the wrong time – but generally, the wrong area is somewhere that no tourist would end up being in anyway.

 There are nearly 130 million people living in Mexico.
 The overwhelming majority of these people are good people, many who work in the tourist industry and are delighted to welcome visitors to their country, especially in places that aren’t as visited as others.
 I would never advise a few stories to stop you from visiting a country.

 It’s my second home

 Me encanta Mexico.
 This is a personal one, but this country will always feel like home to me.
 I feel so comfortable on the streets of the cities, or up hiking in the mountains.
 There are things that I don’t like about the country, sure – but I love it despite everything.
-All the culture, colours, music, nature and food all rolls up into one to make it my home away from home, my Mexico.
+The culture, colours, music, nature and food all roll up into one to make it my home away from home, my Mexico.